What’s better than a moist delicious cupcake? A moist delicious BLUEBERRY cupcake!

 With an electric mixer, cream butter and sugar until light and fluffy.
 Add eggs, one at a time, being sure to scrape side of bowl with a spatula after each addition.
 Add vanilla.
 Add flour mixture, alternating with milk.
 Beat on medium speed to create a cake-like batter .
 Stir in puree until incorporated and the batter turns blue.
 Using an ice cream scoop, add into paper liners until ½ to 2/3 full.
 Bake for 20 minutes or until toothpick inserted in center comes out clean (10-12 min for minis).
 Cool 5 minutes in pans then remove and place on wire racks to cool completely.
 Once cupcakes are completely cooled, decorate accordingly.

-2 cups fresh thawed
+2 cups fresh blueberries (or frozen blueberries, thawed)

 ¼ cup sugar